WeblateOrg/weblate/docs/vcs.rst

 interface (follow :guilabel:`SSH keys` link on main admin page).
 Once you've done this, Weblate should be able to access your repository.

+The public key is visible to all users on the :guilabel:`About` page.

 .. note::

     The keys need to be without password to make it work, so be sure they are